When looking to buy recumbent exercise bikes …

 Do You Want Even More Workout Variations?

 There are bikes that using bluetooth work with Fitness Apps that you can download to your mobile device and give you even more options for exercising at outdoor locations with video streaming on the device.

-These can be great fun but you do pay much more for them, the ones under $1000 don’t give you this option or if they do the delivery is not great at present.
-And those over $1000 aren’t that great either.
+These can be great fun but you do pay much more for them, the budget ones don’t give you this option or if they do the delivery is not great at present.
+And those costing more aren’t that great either.
 (Well the ones I’ve reviewed so far.)

 What accessories do you want with your bike?

 These might be a little secondary but these can help with convenience and can help to think about this before you buy.